Go packages

 gps/internal/nmea implements gps/gpsprot abstractions for the NMEA protocol.

 gps/internal/rtcm implements gps/gpsprot abstractions for the RTCM protocol.
+It uses gps/lib/rtcmbin for field extraction.

 gps/internal/casic implements gps/gpsprot abstractions for the CASIC binary protocol.
 It uses gps/lib/casbin to do this.